MDavies2022/MikelDavies_Lab_Fall2022/Week05/README.md

 ## **Problem 2**

-Write a recursive program `copy.c` that takes an input and output file as command line arguments.
+Write a program `copy.c` that takes an input and output file as command line arguments.
 It should write the contents of the input to the output.

+Use `infile.txt` and `outfile.txt` to test!

 ```
 Distribution Code: